 Lactose or galactose may be used as an additive in some food products.
 Therefore, always read food labels carefully in order to avoid these foods.

 Certain medications have galactose or lactose fillers.
-Check with your pharmacist before using medications.
+Check with the pharmacist before using medications.

 American Liver Foundation.